Bellesoma Breast Lift

 As with a traditional breast lift procedure, patients should be in good health prior to undergoing surgery.
 This means that they should be at a healthy and stable body weight and be nonsmokers.
 If the patient does smoke, then they will be asked to quit prior to surgery, as smoking can negatively impact the patient’s results.

-The only way to ultimately determine whether or not you can achieve your desired results with the Bellesoma breast lift is by coming in for a consultation with Dr. Brown in southern California.
+The only way to ultimately determine whether or not you can achieve your desired results with the Bellesoma breast lift is by coming in for a consultation with Dr. Brown.

 “It is vitally important that patients choose a plastic surgeon who has the ability to truly understand the look that they want, yet also advises with an expert opinion and ensures that both parties have the same result in mind before the procedure*.
 Understanding and implementing these concepts is why Dr Brown is one of the top trusted plastic surgeons in the United States; he actively listens to his patients and consistently delivers attractive and natural results.”